Resources for Study Participants

 In this video, you will learn how to properly package your milk sample for shipping.

-How do I complete the DocUSign?
 Please sign your consent forms before your scheduled interview.
 In this video below, you will learn how to complete the electronic paperwork to participate in a Mommy’s Milk study.

 Video | How to Sign a DocuSign Consent Form